microsoft/FluidFramework/BREAKING.md

 ## 0.45 Breaking changes
+- [Changes to dataStoreRuntime and dataStoreContext interfaces] (#changes-to-dataStoreRuntime-and-dataStoreContext-interfaces)
 - [Changes to local testing in insecure environments and associated bundle size increase](#changes-to-local-testing-in-insecure-environments-and-associated-bundle-size-increase)
 - [Property removed from IFluidDataStoreRuntime](#Property-removed-from-IFluidDataStoreRuntime)
 - [Changes to client-api Document](#changes-to-client-api-Document)